 This post may include affiliate links.
 Thank you for your support.

-• Super Speedy – Just 10 minutes of prep and 20 minutes of cooking are all that stand between you and a delicious bowl of restaurant-worthy curried salmon recipe.
-It’s easy enough for even absolute noobs to master!
+• Super Speedy.
+Just 10 minutes of prep and 20 minutes of cooking are all that stand between you and a restaurant-worthy curried salmon recipe.

-• Spectacularly Simple – This stunning Thai salmon looks like a painting; but, it’s made with only 8 fresh ingredients and a handful of pantry staples.
+• Spectacularly Simple.
+Only 8 fresh ingredients and a handful of pantry staples.

-• Crave-Worthy & Cost-Effective – If you’re in the mood for Thai curry salmon, this homemade version is the way to go.
-This cashew coconut curry is impossibly creamy dreamy (just like your favorite takeout spot!).
-It is ready nearly as quickly as ordering out.
+• Crave-Worthy and Cost-Effective.
+If you’re in the mood for Thai curry salmon, this homemade version is the way to go.
+Impossibly creamy dreamy (just like your favorite takeout spot!), it’s ready nearly as quickly as ordering out.
 AND, it costs less than half of what you’d pay for delivery.
 Plus, you don’t have to tip!

 Ingredients for this curried salmon recipe

-• Onion Powder & Garlic Powder – This powdered allium duo of spices adds the sweet complexity of cooked onion and garlic without any fuss.
+• Onion Powder and Garlic Powder.
+This powdered allium duo of spices adds the sweet complexity of cooked onion and garlic without any fuss.

-• Garlic & Ginger – Using fresh aromatics is preferred, but in a pinch you can swap in jarred minced garlic and a tube of ginger paste, or use a pre-made garlic ginger paste to cut back on prep time.
+• Garlic and Ginger.
+Using fresh aromatics is preferred, but in a pinch you can swap in jarred minced garlic and a tube of ginger paste to cut back on prep time.
+If using fresh, check out these articles on how to cook with ginger root and preparing garlic.

-• Fish Sauce – For a salty, umami punch.
-Feel free to swap in soy sauce, tamari, or coconut aminos mixed with a bit of anchovy paste or miso.
+• Fish Sauce.
+For a salty, umami punch.
+Swap: soy sauce, tamari, or coconut aminos mixed with a bit of anchovy paste or miso.

-• Red Bell Pepper – Red is the sweetest & prettiest of the bunch, but you’re welcome to use orange, yellow, or even earthy green bell pepper (or a mix of all of them) if you prefer.
+• Red Bell Pepper.
+Red is the sweetest and prettiest of the bunch.
+But you’re welcome to use orange, yellow, or even earthy green bell pepper.

 Recipe variations